• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This basil spinach dip is super creamy and packed full of protein.
-Do you have uncontrollable munchies sometimes?
-The best thing for that pesky hunger is protein.
-This dip is a healthy snack option and it’s good for you too.
+This basil spinach dip is incredibly creamy and packed with protein.
+Do you sometimes have uncontrollable munchies?
+Protein is the best thing for that pesky hunger.
+This dip is a healthy snack option that’s good for you, too.

 Spinach-Dip